HeyItsGilbert/PKM/docs/Obsidian.md

 ---

-Obisidian is a note taking app.
+Obsidian is a note taking app.
 Your notes are written in Markdown.
 The real magic of Obsidian is it's use of links and the graph it creates.